Alethio36/mediastack/docs/roadmap.md

      users, keeping watch history; Audiobookshelf/Kavita match by username) — test the Jellyfin LDAP takeover of an existing user first.
   First milestone: the gate in front of the panel and Apprise.
+- **Harden the gate** *(later — accepted risk for now)*: gated tools keep their host ports open to the LAN, so the gate protects their domain address only — anyone on the LAN can still reach them by IP and port.
+Binding those ports to 127.0.0.1 closes that; it is also what lets a gated tool's own login be switched to "trust the gate" (until then a gated tool that has its own login asks twice through the domain: the portal, then its own).
+- **Wizarr mode: Apprise and the panel** *(review later — accepted risk for now)*: without authentik there is no gate, and both have no login of their own; they stay LAN-open as before.
+- **Access per tool** *(look into later)*: today there are two levels — `admins` (every admin tool) and the household front end (`media-users`).
+Finer rules (one person gets Sonarr but not qBittorrent) would be one application and binding per tool instead of the one domain-wide rule.
 - **Email server for authentik** *(later)* — the standard for what email is used for: (1) a user resets their own forgotten password, (2) `invite` can e-mail the link, (3) authentik's own update notices reach its admins.
 Nothing